wjn1996/wjn1996/README.md

 <br /> -->
 ## Hello 👋, My name is Jianing Wang.

-I'm a Ph.D student from East China Normal University in China 🇨🇳.
+🎓 I obtained a Ph.D. degree at East China Normal University in June 2024 🇨🇳.

-From October 2023 to February 2024, I was a visiting student at UC San Diego in California 🇺🇸.
+🇺🇸 From October 2023 to February 2024, I have been a visiting student at UC San Diego in California 🇺🇸.

+🧑‍🏫 Now, I am a full-time staff engineer in [Meituan LongCat Team](https://github.com/meituan-longcat) (From June 2024 to Now).

+👏 If you want to join our team, don't hesitate to get in touch with me.

 My homepage: [https://wjn1996.github.io/](https://wjn1996.github.io/).